MykolaPinchuk/gcp_documentation/GCP_project_deployment_template.md

 #### notes:
 - 'natality' is project name. replace it with a new name.
-- editing html files is trivial.
+- Modify main.py, home.html and predict.html to suit your current project.
+It should be easy to figure out what to modify as long as the model has few predictors.
-- if editing html and main.py seems easy, do evth in a Vertex Notebook and use Cloud Shell only for debugging
+- For small projects, deployment according to this guide should take around 1 hour w/o accounting for editing those 3 files.
+This assumes you already have modeling notebook and evth goes smoothly.
+In any case, for simple projects it should not take more than 2 hours.
-- this template developed based on this series of posts: https://medium.com/@nutanbhogendrasharma/deploy-machine-learning-model-in-google-cloud-platform-using-flask-part-3-20db0037bdf8
+- This template developed based on this series of posts: https://medium.com/@nutanbhogendrasharma/deploy-machine-learning-model-in-google-cloud-platform-using-flask-part-3-20db0037bdf8